-5 AAC 01.415.
-Limitations on participation in subsistence finfish fisheries

-5 AAC 01.416.
-Customary and traditional subsistence uses of fish stocks and amounts necessary for subsistence uses

-- (a) The Alaska Board of Fisheries (board) finds that halibut and all other finfish in the Alaska Peninsula Area are customarily and traditionally taken or used for subsistence. - (b) The board finds that - (1) 34,000 56,000 salmon are reasonably necessary for subsistence uses in the Alaska Peninsula Area; - (2) 47,000 79,000 pounds of finfish other than salmon are reasonably necessary for subsistence uses in the Alaska Peninsula Area.

-- (a) Salmon may be taken only by seine and gillnet, or with gear specified on a subsistence fishing permit. - (b) Fish other than salmon may be taken by gear specified in 5 AAC 01.010(a) unless restricted under the terms of a subsistence fishing permit. - (c) In waters open to commercial salmon fishing, salmon may be taken only with a set or drift gillnet that does not exceed 50 fathoms in total length. - (d) Except as specified in (a) and (c) of this section, a permit holder may not operate a - (1) set gillnet that is more than 100 fathoms in length; and - (2) drift gillnet that is more than 200 fathoms in length. - (e) A purse seine or hand purse seine may not exceed 250 fathoms in length or 375 meshes in depth.
+- (3) in the waters closed to subsistence fishing for salmon specified in 5 AAC 01.425. - (b) Fish, other than salmon, rainbow trout, and steelhead trout, may be taken at any time unless restricted under the terms of a subsistence fishing permit.
+Rainbow trout and steelhead trout, taken incidentally in other subsistence finfish net fisheries or through the ice, are lawfully taken and may be retained for subsistence purposes. - 5 AAC 01.416.
+Customary and traditional subsistence uses of fish stocks and amounts necessary for subsistence uses. (a) The Alaska Board of Fisheries (board) finds that halibut and all other finfish in the Alaska Peninsula Area are customarily and traditionally taken or used for subsistence. - (b) The board finds that - (1) 34,000 56,000 salmon are reasonably necessary for subsistence uses in the Alaska Peninsula Area; - (2) 47,000 79,000 pounds of finfish other than salmon are reasonably necessary for subsistence uses in the Alaska Peninsula Area. - 5 AAC 01.420.
+Lawful gear and gear specifications. (a) Salmon may be taken only by seine and gillnet, or with gear specified on a subsistence fishing permit. - (b) Fish other than salmon may be taken by gear specified in 5 AAC 01.010(a) unless restricted under the terms of a subsistence fishing permit. - (c) In waters open to commercial salmon fishing, salmon may be taken only with a set or drift gillnet that does not exceed 50 fathoms in total length. - (d) Except as specified in (a) and (c) of this section, a permit holder may not operate a - (1) set gillnet that is more than 100 fathoms in length; and - (2) drift gillnet that is more than 200 fathoms in length. - (e) A purse seine or hand purse seine may not exceed 250 fathoms in length or 375 meshes in depth.
 Seine mesh size may not exceed three and one-half inches stretched measure, except that the first 25 meshes above the leadline may not exceed seven inches stretched measure. - (f) A person may not operate subsistence fishing gear within 100 feet of a set gillnet. - (g) Halibut may be taken for subsistence purposes only by a single handheld line with no more than two hooks attached.